nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Retrieve person information : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in MediConnect.

 Format: `list`